bradosia/Validating-Protein-Structure-Models/old/OfficeSessionD20200313.md

 # Office Session 2020-03-13 at 10:00 AM

-## How does the current flow char look?
+## How does the method section current flow chart look?
 * Add numbers near the arrows and make annotations with explanations

 ## What is in introduction, analysis, and discussion?